UPCOMING EVENTS AT THE

 ALL PROGRAMS ARE IN FORMATION AND SUBJECT TO CHANGE

-Reiki Classes Health Advocates for Older People will continue its series of Reiki classes on Tuesdays, beginning March 29 and concluding April 26, with instructor, Wendy Wade.
+Reiki Classes Health Advocates for Older People will continue its series of Reiki classes on Tuesdays, beginning October 25 and concluding November 15, with instructor Wendy Wade.
 Reiki promotes healing and relaxation and helps alleviate pain and stress.
 For more information contact the Health Advocates organization at (212) 980-1700.
 Free of charge.
-Tuesdays, March 29, April 5, 12, 19 & 26, 10:30 am-11:30 am
+Tuesdays, October 18, 25, November 1, 8 & 15 10:30 am-11:30 am.

-Fabbri Chamber Concert: American String Quartet The world renowned American String Quartet returns for their ninth season at House of the Redeemer.
+The Fabbri Chamber Concert Series will conclude with the American String Quartet.
 Program to be announced.
 A reception with the artists will follow.
-Tickets are $40 at the door.
-Advance tickets are $35 ($20 for students).
-Please call for tickets and series subscriptions.
-Thursday, May 19, 7:30 pm
+Season subscriptions are $100 per person.
+Tickets will be $45 at the door.
+Advance tickets are $40 ($25 for students with a valid ID).
+Please call for tickets and subscriptions.
+Wednesday, May 17, 7:30 pm

 THE HOUSE OF THE REDEEMER 7 East 95th Street New York, NY 10128